thefanclub/dd-utility/README.md

 # dd Utility
-<strong>Write and Backup Operating System IMG files on SD Memory Card</strong>
+<strong>Write and Backup Operating System IMG or ISO files on Memory Card or Disk</strong>

 <h2>Features</h2>

-- Write IMG files to memory cards and hard drives.
+- Write disk image files to memory cards and removable storage.
+- Create bootable Linux installations on USB drive from ISO on Mac OS X and Linux
 - Backup and Restore IMG files to memory cards and hard drives.
 - Install and Restore compressed disk image files on the fly.
-Supported file formats: IMG, Zip, GZip and XZ.
+Supported file formats: IMG, ISO, Zip, GZip and XZ.
 - Backup and compress disk image files on the fly to significantly reduce the file size of backups.
 - Drag and Drop Backup and Restore.
-(OS X only)
 - Ideal for flashing IMG files to SD Cards for use with Raspberry Pi, Arduino,  BeagleBoard and other ARM boards.

 <h2>Requirements</h2>